jentery/508v3/tabletop.md

 * Discuss Samuels and McGann, "deformance," and "remediation" (see Jay David Bolter and Richard Grusin) (~30 minutes).
 * Review and outline game genres (~30 minutes).
 * Paper-prototype tabletop versions of your videogames.
-You will choose between thematic- and mechanic-based remediations (~2 hours).
+You will choose between thematic- and mechanic-based remediations (~2 hours), and you will note what changes when this (the videogame) becomes that (the tabletop game).
 Please log and save this work in your design doc.
 * Rapid-prototype your concept doc to prep for next week (~5 minutes).

 ## Week 5: MAKE YOUR TEXT A CONCEPT DOC.